camillebaldock/rubyclopedia/README.md

 ------------------------

 ### Must (minimum deployable subset)

-##### Cron jobs to import all RailsCasts/RubyTapas/RailsRogues episodes
-  * once per day, at 1am, 2am and 3am respectively

 ##### Home page
   * legal blurb to decline any claim of ownership for the content, or any responsibility for erroneous content etc...